githubtraining/write-docker-actions/responses/13_action-three-workflow.md

 1. Commit the changes to a new branch and name it `action-three`.
 1. Create a pull request named **Use Outputs**

-Like our other actions, I'll respond in the new pull request when I detect it has been opened.

 ---

 I will respond once you have finished.